End of pavement; start of Rocky Gap Rd (view NW) |

 Watch Out

 Other than the standard warnings about driving in the desert, ...this is an extreme drive.
-Under normal conditions, driving the entire road is suitable only for "rock hopper" type jeeps and high-lift trucks.
+Under normal conditions, driving the entire road is suitable only for skilled drivers.
 From the west, driving the first 2 miles requires only regular 4WD, and from the east, driving the first 1.7 miles requires only regular 4WD.

 While out, please respect the land and the other people out there, and try to Leave No Trace of your passage.
 Also, even though this road is short, be sure to bring what you need of the 10 Hiking Essentials plus vehicle repair and rescue gear. |